Are you open to the public?

 - No food or drink is permitted inside the insectarium.

 Are butterflies available for consumer purchase?

 Yes!
 We sell butterflies for release at special events and ceremonies, butterfly floral baskets and centerpiece displays, butterfly chrysalides, and caterpillar-to-butterfly metamorphosis kits, all available for retail purchase at our facility in Louisville.
-Please note that butterflies, chrysalides, and caterpillars are only available during our butterfly season (May-October).
+Please note that butterflies, chrysalides, and caterpillars are subject to seasonal availability.

 When can I purchase butterflies?

-We generally begin selling live chrysalides and butterflies for releases in May and continue through the beginning of October.
-Butterflies cannot be hatched or released during late autumn, winter, or early spring.
+We generally begin selling live chrysalides and butterflies for release in early May and continue through late September.
+Butterflies cannot be reared or released during late autumn, winter, or early spring.

 What do you sell in your gift shop?

-We have everything from hand-crafted butterfly wing jewelry to bug toys and educational kits for kids.
-If you're looking for unique gifts not found anywhere else, come see us!
-We carry many one-of-kind items made by local artisans including blown glass, candles, soaps, greeting cards, and more.
-We have professionally mounted and framed butterflies and exotic insect specimens for sale.
+We have everything from hand-crafted gifts and accessories to bug toys and educational kits for kids.
+We carry many one-of-kind items made by local artisans and small businesses.
+We sell our own professionally mounted and framed butterflies and exotic insect specimens, all crafted in-house by our bug experts using ethically sourced specimens.
+Our selection of literature is also curated by our bug specialists and includes guides to butterfly gardening, regional butterfly and insect field guides, and educational books for children.
 You can also take home Idlewild Butterfly Farm apparel and souvenirs to remember your visit.